 An elected Director of the Board of Governors and former past president of AILA’s Texas Chapter, Mr. Stump previously chaired the National Security Liaison Committee and AILA’s CIS Administrative Appeals Office Liaison Committee.
 Additionally, Mr. Stump is a senior editor for AILA Publications, and an adjunct professor of immigration law at the Oklahoma City University School of Law, where he earned his JD.

-AILA elected Leslie A. Holman, an immigration attorney from Burlington, VT as the association’s Treasurer.
-The election results were announced at the official membership meeting during AILA’s 54th Annual Conference being held in National Harbor, MD.
+AILA elected Leslie A. Holman, an immigration attorney from Burlington, VT, as the association’s Second Vice President.
+The election results were announced during sessions of AILA’s 55th Annual Conference being held in San Diego, CA.

-Ms. Holman is also a member the Vermont State Advisory Committee to the U.S. Commission of Civil rights.
+Holman is also a member the Vermont State Advisory Committee to the U.S. Commission of Civil Rights.
 In 2008, Holman was awarded AILA’s distinguished “Sam Williamson Mentor Award”.
 She speaks frequently to a wide variety of audiences on all aspects of immigration.

-AILA elected Victor D. Nieblas Pradis, an immigration attorney from City of Industry, CA as the association’s new National Secretary.
-The election results were announced at the official membership meeting during AILA’s 54th Annual Conference being held in National Harbor, MD.
+AILA elected Victor D. Nieblas Pradis, an immigration attorney from City of Industry, CA, as the association’s new Treasurer.
+The election results were announced during sessions of AILA’s 55th Annual Conference being held in San Diego, CA.

-Known nationally for being the host of a Cable Television show named "Inmigracion 411", Mr. Nieblas regularly provides answers to viewer questions and is recognized as an immigration expert.
-Mr. Nieblas is the guest legal commentator for several local News Broadcasts, including Channel 22 News in Los Angeles, Univision’s Primera Edicion, Telemundo’s Evening News in Los Angeles, California.
+Nieblas is the guest legal commentator for several local news broadcasts, including “Noticias 22” News in Los Angeles, Univisión’s Primera Edición, and Telemundo’s Evening News in Los Angeles, California.
+Nieblas has also hosted a Cable Television show named "Inmigración 411" where he provides answers to viewer questions and is recognized as an immigration expert.
 He is also regularly quoted in major national print media and often appears on national news broadcasts discussing Immigration Law.

 American Immigration Lawyers Association